jiahmargallo/Complexity-Jenga/README.md

 # Development

-Run `npx vite` to enter dev mode.
+Run `npm run dev` to enter dev mode.
 It will allow your code to run on `localhost` under the port specified.

 # Deployment

 Deployment is done via GitHub Pages.
+Before deploying to your repository, make sure to change the `homepage` variable in `package.json` to refelect your github username